What is book-shaming? Book-shaming is the act of making others feel

 in their free time.
 A lot of them become the book-hating adults I referenced.

-I don’t know if this was a blog entry or a rant.
+I don’t know if this is a blog entry or a rant.
 I guess it can be both.

 Book-shaming is not cool.
 Today is the day I stop, and so should you.
 All